NxPKG/khulnasoft-docs/content/analytics/graphql-api/migration-guides/network-analytics-v2/node-reference.md

 ### `dosdAttackAnalyticsGroups`

-This node provides information about DDoS attacks detected and mitigated by Cloudflare's main DDoS protection system, the denial of service daemon (`dosd`).
+This node provides information about DDoS attacks detected and mitigated by Khulnasoft's main DDoS protection system, the denial of service daemon (`dosd`).
 This node includes attack metadata such as:

 - `startDatetime`
 - `endDatetime`